 Effective July 1, 2020, we and BANA dissolved the BAMS joint venture, of which we maintained a 51% controlling ownership interest.
 Upon dissolution of the joint venture's operations, the joint venture transferred a proportionate share of value, primarily the client contracts, to each party via an agreed upon contractual separation.
-The remaining activities of the joint venture will consist of supporting the transition of the business to each party and an orderly wind down of remaining BAMS assets and liabilities.
+The remaining activities of the joint venture consist primarily of an orderly wind down of remaining BAMS assets and liabilities.
 The revenues and expenses of the BAMS joint venture were consolidated into our financial results through the date of dissolution.
-The business transferred to us will continue to be operated and managed within our Acceptance segment.

-We will continue to provide merchant processing and related services to former BAMS clients allocated to BANA, at BAMS pricing, through June 2023.
+The business transferred to us is included within our Acceptance segment.
+We continue to provide merchant processing and related services to former BAMS clients allocated to BANA, at BAMS pricing, through June 2023.
 We will also provide processing and other support services to new BANA merchant clients pursuant to a five-year non-exclusive agreement which, after June 2023, will also apply to the former BAMS clients allocated to BANA.
 In addition, both companies are entitled to certain transition services, at fair value, from each other through June 2023.